University of Washington: 19th-century relocation

-20th century expansion
+20th-century expansion

 Organizers of the 1909 Alaska–Yukon–Pacific Exposition eyed the still largely undeveloped campus as a prime setting for their world's fair.
 They came to an agreement with Washington's Board of Regents that allowed them to use the campus grounds for the exposition, surrounding today's Drumheller Fountain facing towards Mount Rainier.
 In exchange, organizers agreed Washington would take over the campus and its development after the fair's conclusion.
 This arrangement led to a detailed site plan and several new buildings, prepared in part by John Charles Olmsted.
 The plan was later incorporated into the overall UW campus master plan, permanently affecting the campus layout.

 Both World Wars brought the military to campus, with certain facilities temporarily lent to the federal government.
 In spite of this, subsequent post-war periods were times of dramatic growth for the university.
 The period between the wars saw a significant expansion of the upper campus.
 Construction of the Liberal Arts Quadrangle, known to students as "The Quad," began in 1916 and continued to 1939.
 The university's architectural centerpiece, Suzzallo Library, was built in 1926 and expanded in 1935.

-After World War II, further growth came with the G.I.
-Bill.
-Among the most important developments of this period was the opening of the School of Medicine in 1946, which is now consistently ranked as the top medical school in the United States.
-It eventually led to the University of Washington Medical Center, ranked by U.S. News & World Report as one of the top ten hospitals in the nation.

 In 1942, all persons of Japanese ancestry in the Seattle area were forced into inland internment camps as part of Executive Order 9066 following the attack on Pearl Harbor.
 During this difficult time, university president Lee Paul Sieg took an active and sympathetic leadership role in advocating for and facilitating the transfer of Japanese American students to universities and colleges away from the Pacific Coast to help them avoid the mass incarceration.
 Nevertheless, many Japanese American students and "soon-to-be" graduates were unable to transfer successfully in the short time window or receive diplomas before being incarcerated.
 It was only many years later that they were recognized for their accomplishments, during the University of Washington's Long Journey Home ceremonial event that was held in May 2008.

-From 1958 to 1973, the University of Washington saw a tremendous growth in student enrollment, its faculties and operating budget, and also its prestige under the leadership of Charles Odegaard.
-UW student enrollment had more than doubled to 34,000 as the baby boom generation came of age.
-However, this era was also marked by high levels of student activism, as was the case at many American universities.
-Much of the unrest focused around civil rights and opposition to the Vietnam War.
-In response to anti-Vietnam War protests by the late 1960s, the University Safety and Security Division became the University of Washington Police Department.